 Always be sure you are up to date on common vaccinations before traveling such as MMR, Tetanus, and Polio.
 It can also be good to be vaccinated against Hepatitis A and Typhoid.
 Typhoid is found in unclean water and food in Saudi Arabia so this is especially important if you will be staying in a normal residential situation or visiting rural areas.
 There is also a low risk of malaria when traveling to rural areas or near the Yemen border.
 Rabies vaccination is also recommended f you plan on working in remote areas of Saudi Arabia or closely with animals.

 MERS (Middle East Respiratory Syndrome) is a virus that was originally discovered in Saudi Arabia in 2012.
 Its symptoms include fever, cough, and shortness of breath.
 The CDC does not make any recommendations for people to avoid Saudi Arabia or alter travel plans because of MERS.
-Little is known about the disease, but the few cases of disease spreading has involved very close human to human contact.
+Little is known about the disease, but the few cases of disease spreading have involved very close human to human contact.
 There is also some links with contact with camels and CDC recommends that you avoid drinking raw camel milk.

 Take care of yourself by following common good hygiene practices such as washing your hands and avoiding contact with your eyes, nose, and mouth while when possible.

 Common Safety Tips

-Saudi Arabia is attractive country to visit for many reasons, but especially so for those who are either interested in or practicing Islam.
+Saudi Arabia is an attractive country to visit for many reasons, but especially so for those who are either interested in or practicing Islam.
 It is the birthplace of Islam and the religion’s two holiest shrines are located in Mecca and Medina.
 The last decade has seen Saudi Arabia modernize by leaps and bounds thanks to several economic and social initiatives.
 The country has expanded women’s rights, foreign investment, and access to healthcare.
 It is the world’s largest producer and exporter of oil and the resource is integral to the economy, but they have diversified their exports.
 Saudis are typically hospitable and deeply traditional which makes for a great combination when visiting Saudi Arabia for a vacation or to live long term.